What is a Doula?

 -

-your 48 hour to 40 day postpartum preferences
+your forty day postpartum preferences and supports

 What is Oxytocin?